auth0/docs/articles/architecture-scenarios/implementation/b2c/authentication.md

 Collecting credentials only at the centralized login page will reduce the surface area for a potential leak of user secrets.
 It will also reduce the need to collect credentials unnecessarily.
 See [Universal Login](#universal-login) for more information.
 :::

-## Anomaly Detection
+## Anomaly detection

 The reason that authentication systems are important is to prevent bad actors from accessing applications and user data that they should not.
 We want to place as many barriers as possible between those bad actors and access to our systems.
-One of the easiest ways to do this is to ensure that your anomaly detection with Auth0 is configured correctly, so take a moment to [read the docs on anomaly detection](/anomaly-detection) and ensure that it's working correctly for you.
+One of the easiest ways to do this is to ensure that your anomaly detection with Auth0 is configured correctly, so take a moment to read the information on [anomaly detection](/anomaly-detection) and ensure that it's working correctly for you.

 ::: note
-Anomaly Detection is handled behind the scenes by Auth0 and provides a great security feature for your product.
+Anomaly detection is handled behind the scenes by Auth0 and provides a great security feature for your product.
 If you're going to utilize it, ensure that you have set up your SMTP provider and configured your email templates before turning on email delivery to your users.
 :::

-## Application Integration
+## Application integration

-Once you have figured out how you want to authenticate your users, the next step is to determine how and when you will initiate that authentication.
-Each application may have its own starting point.
+Once you've figured out how you want to authenticate your users, the next step is to determine how you will initiate that authentication.
+Each application will typically have its own starting point.

 ::: warning
-Native Mobile Applications (and desktop applications) should use the system browser for authentication, or they open themselves up to additional security risks.
+Native mobile applications (and desktop applications) should use the system browser for authentication, or they open themselves up to additional security risks.
+See [Native vs. Browser Login on Mobile](/design/browser-based-vs-native-experience-on-mobile) for more information.
 :::

-As discussed, OpenID Connect (OIDC) is the most frequently used industry standard protocol when it comes to customer facing applications.
-Figuring out which OIDC flow to use is your first task, and you will want to start by reviewing guidance concerning the various grant types here.
+As discussed, we have found that most Auth0 customers use OpenID Connect (OIDC) as their industry-standard protocol when it comes to customer facing applications.
+Figuring out which [OIDC flow](/api-auth/intro) to use is your first task, and you will want to start by reviewing the [grant type mapping](/applications/reference/grant-types-auth0-mapping) guidance.

-If you want to allow anonymous users access to any part of our application then you need to determine if you will be redirecting right away or prompting your users to redirect only when required (or perhaps some combination of both; see here for further discussion).
-If users can deep link to a protected version (or area) of your site then you will need to determine the links to your application that will result in an automatic redirect to Auth0 (see here for further information).
+If you want to allow anonymous users access to any part of our application then you need to determine if you will be redirecting right away or prompting your users to redirect only when required (or perhaps some combination of both; see [Redirect Users After Login](/users/guides/redirect-users-after-login) for further discussion).
+If users can deep link to a protected version (or area) of your site then you will need to determine the links to your application that will result in an automatic redirect to Auth0.

-### Anonymous Access
+### Anonymous access

 It is important to consider the user experience when someone first comes to the application.
 If your application supports anonymous user access (quite common for eCommerce applications) there are different scenarios to consider: